vr-thi/VRLate/README.md

 > Note that you should install the versions that were tested.
 This is especially true for the Arduino IDE and the teensy loader where it is known for sure that a newer version won't compile the code as expected.
 With Arduino 1.8.x the size of the measurement units array leads to an unexpected error which stops the code from execution.
 This is a bug of the newer version and could not be resolved yet.

 ## Getting Started
+After the hardware is setup, the teensy microcontroller needs to be connected with the computer running the VR simulation.
+Within the provided Unity project open the *VRLate* scene.
+There is only one parent game object (*camera*) which has the VRLate script attached to it.
+All necessary settings must only be set in that script.

+Please make sure that Unity and teensy are connected correctly and check if the serial port is set correctly in the *VR Late script* (default is COM4).
+Run the Unity project and check whether error messages occur.
+If so, check the wireing again and make sure that the baudrate is set correctly (default is 250000).

+If no error message occurs, you can start with the photodiode calibration process.
+Run the Unity project and hit *F1* to start calibration.
+This process will take several minutes.
+If it was not successful, make sure that the photosensor is attached correctly and that all four photodiodes only receive the light of the corresponding white square on the display.

+After calibration, the end-to-end latency can be measured.
+If you want to only get the delay at one VR system you need to press *F3*.
+If you have two distributed systems which are synchronized via a valid GPS timestamp, you can press *F4* on both stations and the measurement will start at the next full minute.

+After measurement, Unity outputs a csv file to the designated folder (set output directory in *VRLate script*).
+The provided [R-script](/Parser/VRLate.r) can then be used to retrieve the motion-to-photon delay via cross-correlation.

 ## License